 - Will the owner paint or allow me too?

 - Can I grow a garden in the backyard?

 - Can I take out the carpet, I am allergic?

 - I have my own washer and dryer or refrigerator, will the owner remove theirs?

 - Can I put in a dog door?

 - Can I put in an above-ground pool in the backyard?

 Now all these seem pretty normal and within reason.
-However, when you start breaking them down they can get costly.
-For instance, you want walls painted in color but the next tenant might not like the colors you choose.
-A full paint of entire units can get very costly and many owners cannot endure that cost every time a tenant moves out.
+However, when you start breaking them down, they can get costly.
+For instance, you want walls painted in color, but the next tenant might not like the colors you choose.
+A full paint of entire units can get very costly, and many property owners cannot endure that cost every time a tenant moves out.
 I recommend to my owners if they do paint, paint neutral colors.
 If a tenant wants to paint one wall an accent color, most owners would agree as long as the tenant puts it back to the original color when they move out and create no damage in the process of painting.
 Gardens are great!
-However, I have seen tenants import dirt and build boxes over gravel areas and when they move out they do not take apart the garden or remove the dirt and leave it to the owner to correct.
+However, I have seen tenants import dirt and build boxes over gravel areas, and when they move out, they do not take apart the garden or remove the dirt and leave it to the owner to correct.
 Owners charge to have the garden’s removed, what worked for you may not work for the next tenant and could become an eyesore to the property.
 Large above ground pools kill the lawn underneath the pool.
 Even if a section of the yard is cleared and sand is brought in away from the lawn, the section needs to be brought back to its original condition upon vacating the unit.
 Most owners will agree to have their appliances stored in the garage or shed to allow a tenant to use their own appliances.
-But tenants need to bare in mind if you store the item outside exposed to the elements when you move out and the appliance is damaged or no longer works you could be charged for the replacement.
+But tenants need to keep in mind if you store the item outside exposed to the elements when you move out and the appliance is damaged or no longer works you could be charged for the replacement.